bondeluke/TinyIoC/README.md

 # TinyIoC
 TinyIoC is a tiny inversion-of-control container.
 The library only contains 3 exported types.
 The small surface area of this API allows your project to have a consistent and predictable dependency injection experience.

-Here's all you really need to know:
-- All registrations are transient-scoped.
-- Registrations are explicit (no auto-binding).
-- Double registration throws an exception.

-That's it!
-Have fun!
 ```c#
 public interface ITinyRegistry
 {